skip navigation

 FINANCIAL AID

 Rowing is an expensive sport, but we do not want financial considerations to keep athletes from participating.
-For these situations, we do have scholarships available thru a grant with the Hamilton Community Foundation.
+For these situations, we do have partial scholarships available through the Hamilton Community Foundation.
 To apply please fill out and mail/turn in the form linked below.
 All information provided will remain confidential.

 Email